LiangHungHsiang/Demo-of-MCMC/README.md

 4. Delayed Rejection Adaptive Metropolis MCMC (DRAM-MCMC)

 Two samples are provided for demostrating MCMC simulations:
-1. Banana Function
+1. Banana Function (Please see markdowns in the .ipynb file for the function form)
-2. SIR pandemic model
+2. SIR pandemic model (Please see the markdowns in the .ipynb file for the model)

 Please check the comments in the codes for details.